mfasiolo/volesModel/README.md

 ----------------------------

   * Fasiolo, M and Wood, S. N. (2015).
-Approximate methods for dynamic ecological models, ArXiv XXX.
-To appear in the Handbook of Approximate Bayesian Computation.
+Approximate methods for dynamic ecological models, ArXiv http://arxiv.org/abs/1511.02644.
+To appear in the Handbook of Approximate Bayesian Computation by S. Sisson, L. Fan, and M. Beaumont.

   * Turchin, P. and S. P. Ellner (2000).
 Living on the edge of chaos: population dynamics of fennoscandian voles.
 Ecology 81 (11), 3099–3116.